yaqwsx/bcthesis/symdivine.md

 program variables, their mapping to formula variables and their generations is needed.
-Also, as we described in section \autoref{sec:arch:inter}, the interpreter requires that data store provides MML -- thus a mapping among variables in \llvm bit-code and program variables (where multiple calls of the same function are allowed) needs to be established.
+Also, as we described in section \autoref{sec:arch:inter}, the interpreter requires that data store provides MML -- thus a mapping among variables in \llvm bitcode and program variables (where multiple calls of the same function are allowed) needs to be established.
 We remind that program variables are required to be identified by a segment and an offset.